ballerina-platform/ballerina-lang/bvm/ballerina-runtime/README.md

 Invoke the Object method asynchronously and concurrently.
 The caller needs to ensure that no data race is possible for the mutable state with a given object method and with arguments.
 So, the method can be concurrently run with different OS threads.

+**Note:** If the caller can ensure that the given object and object method are isolated and no data race is possible for the mutable state with given arguments, use @invokeMethodAsyncConcurrently otherwise, use @invokeMethodAsyncSequentially.
+We can decide the object method isolation if and only if both object.getType().isIsolated() and object.getType().isIsolated(methodName) returns true.

 The following code shows an example of calling an isolated method using Java API.

 #### Ballerina